-- 39. A Council Member may be removed from office and be prevented from running for office for up to 6 years if he or she: - a. commits an offence under this Code; - b. violates the Code of Campaign Ethics or the Oath of Office; - c. fails to attend three consecutive regular meetings of Council without being reasonably excused from attendance by a quorum of the Council; - d. fails to maintain a standard of conduct expected of a Council Member; - e. has been convicted of an indictable offence since his or her election, other than an offence committed in the furtherance of aboriginal title and rights; - f. accepts or offers a bribe, forges a Council document or otherwise acts dishonestly in his or her role;
+- 57. The chief or a councillor may be removed from office and be prevented from running for office for 6 years if he or she: - a. violates this code, his or her oath of office or the Code of Ethics;

-- g. is negligent in failing to ensure the safety and protection of the community's members and property; - h. abuses his or her office such that the conduct brings the community or Council into disrepute; - i. encourages others to commit any of the above acts or omissions; or - j. engages in such other conduct as may be determined by Council to be of such a serious nature that the removal is necessary and appropriate. - 40.
-Whether he or she is elected to Council, a Candidate may be prevented from running for office for up to 6 years if he or she: - a. commits an offence under this Code; or - b. violates the Code of Campaign Ethics.
+- b. fails to attend three consecutive regular meetings of council without being reasonably excused from attendance by a quorum of the council; - c. fails to maintain a standard of conduct expected of a member of council; - d. has been convicted of an indictable offence since his or her election, other than an offence committed in the furtherance of aboriginal title and rights; - e. accepts or offers a bribe, forges a council document or otherwise acts dishonestly in his or her role; - f. is negligent in failing to ensure the safety and protection of the community's members and property; - g. abuses his or her office such that the conduct brings the community or council into disrepute; - h. encourages others to commit any of the above acts or omissions; or - i. engages in such other conduct/as may be determined by council to be of such a serious nature that the removal is necessary and appropriate.